cboulay/SERF/README.md

 ## Contents List

-- [django-eerf](django-eerf/README.md) is a distribution containing my eerfapp Django web app and eerfhelper to facilitate use of this app outside of the web server context.
+- [django-eerf](django-eerf/README.md) is a python package containing my eerfapp Django web app and eerfhelper to facilitate use of this app outside of the web server context.
 - eerfapp.sql Is some SQL to add some functionality when using non-Django API.
 - [eerfmatlab](eerfmatlab/REAMDE.md) contains some tools for working with the data in Matlab (this is very outdated).
 - standalone.py has some examples for how to interact with the data in Python without running a webserver.